ScilifelabDataCentre/OrderPortal/README.md

 There are two reasons for this design choice:

 1. Security between facilities.
-The fact that a particular project is present in one facility must not be visible to the administrators of another facility.
-This is a strict requirement from some facilities, and it is easier to implement if the databases for each facility is strictly separate from one another.
+The existence of a particular project in one facility must not be visible to the administrators of another facility.
+This is a strict requirement from some facilities, and it is easier to implement if the databases for each facility is separate from one another.

 2. The styling of an order portal is much easier to implement if each facility has its own portal instance.

-One drawback with this design choice is that it does not allow the users to see all their orders in all facilities.
+One drawback with this design choice is that it does not allow the users to see all their orders in all facilities within the system.

 Users